8 unique places to stay

 7. Stigen gård

 Stigen is a little farm 360 metres above sea level, directly above the Aurlandsfjord.
-Although the area looks fairly uninhabitable when you look up at the farm from the fjord, there were good conditions for farming here.
-Farming took place here from the time well before the Black Death, and as far as we know up to 20 people lived here.
+Although the area looks fairly uninhabitable when you see it from the fjord, there were good conditions for farming here.
+Farming took place here from well before the Black Death, and as many as up to 20 people lived here at most.
 In the old days, both animals and people had to use a ladder to get up to the mountain ledge – hence the name of the farm, which means “ ladder”.
 There’s a nice path up now, although it’s a bit steep.

 Farming ended here in the 1960s, and now some of the buildings have been turned into overnight accommodation sleeping about 14.
 This is a fairly popular place to stay the night, even though you have to take a boat and then walk up the path to get here – carrying your own bed linen and towels.
 Handy tip – book early!